mendix/docs/content/howto/front-end/customize-styling-new.md

 If you get errors, double check if the imports point to valid files.

 {{% alert type="info" %}}
-When this approach is used it is recommended to create a company starter app that out-of-the-box contains the theme module and already contains this change in the theme folder to point to the module.
+When this approach is used we recommend you create a company starter app.
+Out-of-the-box this app will contain the theme module, and already contains this change in the theme folder that points to the module.
 {{% /alert %}}

 ## 5 Preview a Styling Change {#previewing-styling}

-Depending on the type of app you are building, the preview of styling/a theme change is different.
+Depending on the type of app you are building, the preview of styling or a theme change is different.

 ### 5.1.
 Web apps

 Mendix monitors the file system in the **theme** and **themesource** folder for changes in the `.scss` files.
 When a change is detected, the `.scss` files are compiled to CSS and the app is automatically reloaded (if it is running), so no additional tooling is needed.
-For more information on how the SCSS is compiled see [Customize styling: Styling-output](TODO).
+For more information on how the SCSS is compiled see the [Styling Output](#styling-output) section below.

 ### 5.2.
-Native mobile apps
+Native Mobile Apps

-Mendix monitors the file system in the **theme** and **themesource** folder for changes in the `.js` files.
-When loading a native mobile app in the Make it Native app there is the “Enable developer mode” option.
+Mendix monitors the file system in the **theme** and **themesource** folders for changes in the `.js` files.
+When loading a native mobile app in the Make it Native app there you will see the **Enable developer mode** option.
 If this setting is not enabled, after making a styling change, you can reload the app with a three-finger tap.

-[!!!
-TODO link to make it native app]
+If **Enable developer mode** is enabled, and changes are made in the JavaScript styling files, the app automatically reloads with the new styling.

-If the developer mode setting is enabled, and changes are made in the JavaScript styling files, the app automatically reloads with the new styling.
+For more information, see the Getting the [Make It Native App Reference Guide](/refguide/getting-the-make-it-native-app).

 ## 6 File and Folder Structure {#file-and-folder}

 Mendix offers a modular and flexible approach for styling apps.
-Styling can be done on an app level, for app specific styling, and styling can be put in modules for re-use.
+Styling can be done on an app level for app-specific styling, and styling can be put in modules for re-use.

-To facilitate the app level and module level styling the following file and folder structure is used, where the **theme** folder is used for app specific styling and the **themesource** folder is used for re-usable module styling.
+To facilitate app- and module-level styling, the following file and folder structure is used; the **theme** folder is used for app-specific styling and the **themesource** folder is used for re-usable module styling.

 The table below describes the file structure for the theme folder and for modules.